-The Port of Hanstholm’s history dates back to 1917, when it was first decided to build a port in Hanstholm.
-However, “a lot of water flowed by Hanstholm" in the following years before the port was opened in 1967.
+Port of Hanstholm's history dates back to 1917, when it was first decided to build a port in Hanstholm.
+However, “a lot of water flowed by Hanstholm" in the following years before the port was inaugurated in 1967.

-The Port of Hanstholm is Denmark’s youngest port and was founded in 1967, built with the motto “Working together for Hanstholm”.
+Port of Hanstholm is Denmark’s youngest port and built with the motto “Working together for Hanstholm”.
 Nobody thought that it would succeed – only Hanstholm itself.
 But in 1977 it was clear that Hanstholm had "closed" the mouth of skeptics, and Hanstholm Port was a successful and busy workplace.

-Subsequently, the outside world has experienced that Port of Hanstholm is paramount for development - not only in the local area but also in Thisted Municipality and throughout the region.
+Subsequently, the outside world has experienced that Port of Hanstholm is paramount for development - not only in the local area around Hanstholm, but also in Thisted Municipality and throughout the entire region.

 Cutter from Hanstholm to Marselisborg Castle